Simcenter Testing Solutions Getting Started with Random Control

 Components include:

-• Control accelerometers: The control accelerometer is actively monitored during the test to maintain a specified vibration profile.
+Control accelerometers: The accelerometer that is actively monitored during the test to maintain a specified vibration profile (multi-sensor average control is also possible).

 There is a “STOP” connector that must be in place for the Simcenter SCADAS to be able to output an analog signal from the source.
 The stop is shown in Figure 2 below: